adeola2020-git/python-flask-docker-kubernetes/README.md

 In this project, we will dockerize a simple Python Flask application using Flask and docker compose.
 We will build the docker image from a Dockerfile, and push to a remote repository (Docker hub) – as part of a CI/CD pipeline.

-We will use docker compose (an orchestration tool) to manage the container and ensure the container automatically restarts if stopped.
+We will use docker compose (an orchestration tool - makes spinning up multi-container distributed applications with Docker an effortless task) to manage the container and ensure the container automatically restarts if stopped.

 Finally, we will deploy 2 instances of our containerized flask app on Kubernetes which helps to scale the application.